johdavken/resintimer/README.md

 **1) Open the app**
 - Download or clone this repo.

-- Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).
+- Open  resin-timer-0_10.html in any modern browser (Chrome, Safari, Edge, Firefox).

+-  If using the Android APK, download to your phone and install.

 - Works offline after it’s loaded.